What is the Forced Swim Test?

 Industry rejects the Forced Swim Test

-In Dec 2018 pharmaceutical Giant AbbVie committed to not funding or conducting forced swim tests.
-Johnson and Johnson (March 2019 ) and DSM Nutritional Products (May 2019) made the same commitment.
-NutriFusion LLC, Astraea Therapeutics and Roche Pharma (July 2019) have also made a commitment not to use or fund this test in the future.
+In Dec 2018, after talks with PETA pharmaceutical Giant AbbVie committed to not funding or conducting forced swim tests.
+Johnson and Johnson (March 2019 ), DSM Nutritional Products (May 2019), NutriFusion LLC, Astraea Therapeutics and Roche Pharma (July 2019) and AstraZeneca and Novo Nordisk A/S (August 2019) have also committed not to use or fund this test in the future.
 Now, three of the top ten pharmaceutical companies worldwide (in terms of revenue) have committed to no longer use the Forced Swim Test!

 This shows that even the pharmaceutical industry is recognising this test as outdated and irrelevant.
 Now let's make sure NZ keep up with this global shift!